Distributional Robustness Bounds Generalization Errors: Main Results

 \begin{example} The robustness-sensitivity trade-off can be intuitively understood from a life example.
 The position of a big stone is robust (i.e., still) against a light wind while the position of a piece of cloth is not.
 However, only this piece of cloth is an indicator of the existence of the light wind; we cannot identify this kind of slight change in air currents through the movement of the big stone. \stp \end{example}

-The remark below summarizes a new insight for the statistical machine learning community. \begin{remark}[Robustness and Sensitivity] There is a trade-off between the robustness (to the uncertainty, that is, unseen data) and the sensitivity/specificity (to the training data) for a machine learning model, which reminisces about the bias-variance trade-off. \stp \end{remark}
+The remark below summarizes a new insight for the statistical machine learning community. \begin{remark}[Robustness and Sensitivity] There is a trade-off between the robustness (to the distributional uncertainty, that is, unseen data) and the sensitivity/specificity (to the distributional information, that is, training data) for a machine learning model. \stp \end{remark}